MicrosoftDocs/Devices-docs/surface-hub/connect-and-display-with-surface-hub.md

 ### Software requirements

-You can run Surface Hub in Replacement PC Mode with 64-bit versions of Windows 10 Home, Windows 10 Pro, and Windows 10 Enterprise.
+You can run Surface Hub in Replacement PC Mode with 64-bit versions of Windows 10 or Windows 11 Home, Windows 10 or Windows 11 Pro, and Windows 10 or Windows 11 Enterprise.
 You can download the  [Surface Hub Replacement PC driver package](https://www.microsoft.com/download/details.aspx?id=52210) from the Microsoft Download Center.
 We recommend that you install these drivers on any computer you plan to use as a replacement PC.

 ### Hardware requirements

 Surface Hub is compatible with a range of hardware.
 Choose the processor and memory confirmation for your replacement PC so that it supports the programs you'll be using.
-Your replacement PC hardware needs to support 64-bit versions of Windows 10.
+Your replacement PC hardware needs to support 64-bit versions of Windows 10 or Windows 11.

 ### Graphics adapter